babelomics/CSVS/csvs-utils/outlier_detection/README.md

 <output_dir>:    Directory where output files for this test will be located.
 <log_dir>:       Directory where log files for this test will be located.
 <sample_list>:   Comma-separated string with all tested sample IDs
 <model_size>:    (Optional) Allow to create sub-models of different sizes for validation purposes.
-Options can be "max" (default) or "all" (progressive create models with all possible sizes)
+Options can be "max" (default) or "all" (create models progressively increasing size)
 <bed_file>:      (Optional) Capture regions from where variants should be considered in BED format.
 ```